mythril-forge/homebrew-spells/spells/level-1/sanctuary.md

 ---

 ## Description
 You ward a creature within range against attack.
-Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom saving throw.
-On a failed save, the creature must choose a new target or lose the attack or spell.
-This spell doesn't protect the warded creature from area effects, such as the explosion of a [*fireball*](./fireball).
+Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must choose a new target or lose the attack or spell.
+This spell protects the warded creature from area affects by granting it advantage on all saving throws.

-If the warded creature makes an attack, casts a spell that affects an enemy, or deals damage to another creature, this spell ends.
+If the warded creature makes an attack, casts a spell that affects a hostile creature, or deals damage to another creature, this spell ends.

 ---

-**Classes:** cleric, artificer, artificer (revisited)
+**Classes:** cleric, artificer

-**Subclasses:** devotion paladin, redemption paladin, raven queen (ua) warlock
+**Subclasses:** devotion paladin, redemption paladin, raven queen warlock

 **Sources:** PHB, page 272